 Scribner, 2017 · 275 pages, hardcover

 The curse placed upon the House of Atreus…Colm Tóibín’s most recent novel, House of Names, is a retelling of the ancient story of Clytemnestra.
 It tells of her husband’s, King Agamemnon’s, sacrifice of their daughter Iphigenia so that the winds of war may blow in his favor.
 It tells of their son Orestes’ escape and their daughter Electra’s imprisonment.
 It tells of Clytemnestra’s affair with the prisoner-come-king Aegisthus and the manipulation they played in the name of love and power.

-Clytemnestra, Electra and Orestes – Tóibín tells the story through their eyes.
+Tóibín tells the story through the eyes of Clytemnestra, Electra and Orestes.
 His finesse lies in his control of language and perspective, which shift with each narrative.
 His words are of the simplest nature, but he pulls the strings of linguistics to make the words bleed from his pages.
 Continue reading

 Orhan Pamuk’s Snow begins as a novel that had a good shot at feeding the intellect but instead contorted itself into a soap opera complete with convenient fixes for its weaknesses.